cardstack/cardstack/packages/reward-root-submitter/README.md

 ## Releasing

-You can release a new version on staging by running the following command in the root of the monorepo:
+You can release a new version on staging by building the image from the base of the monorepo:

-     waypoint up -app=reward-submit -prune-retain=0

-This will remove the previous deployment, build the docker image and deploy a new service.
+     waypoint build -app=reward-submit-lambda

+Then updating the function in lambda (this also waits for the new one to be live)

+     aws lambda update-function-code --function-name reward_root_submitter --image-uri $(aws lambda get-function --function-name reward_root_submitter | jq -r '.Code.ImageUri') && time aws lambda wait function-updated --function-name reward_root_submitter

+These steps are combined in the github

 ## Issues running on M1